Sterling holds at $1.30 as jobs data fuels rate hike bets

 By Joice Alves

-LONDON, March 15 (Reuters) - Sterling rose against the dollar on Tuesday as strong jobs data supported the prospect of a Bank of England rate hike, but fell against the euro which was boosted by optimism around talks between Russia and Ukraine.
+LONDON, March 15 (Reuters) - Sterling rose against the dollar on Tuesday as strong jobs data supported the prospect of a Bank of England rate hike, while optimism around talks between Russia and Ukraine weighed on the U.S. dollar safe-haven demand.

 Britain's unemployment rate fell more than expected to 3.9% in the three months to January, official figures showed, while vacancies hit a record high in the three months to February.